 Current Code.
 California Building Standards Codes and referenced standards in effect at the time of application for plan review (see OSHPD CAN 1, Enforceable Codes and OSHPD Policy Intent Notice (PIN) 54, Application of Enforceable Codes).

 Discovered Condition.
-An unknown condition found during construction.
+A pre-existing condition not in the scope of work found during construction.